dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 3. Slice fusion: this is why `x[:100][5]` works well

 In order for us to transmit abstract graph layers up to the scheduler, we need to remove the need for these low level graph optimizations.
+I think that we can do this with a combination of two approaches:

-Our best option here is to replace them with much more clever high level graph optimizations.
+#### More clever high level graph manipulation

 We already do this a bit with blockwise, which has its own fusion, and which removes much of the need for fusion generally.
 But other blockwise-like operations, like `read_*` will probably have to join the Blockwise family.

-Getting culling to work properly may require us to teach each of the individual graph layers how to cull themselves.
+Getting culling to work properly may require us to teach each of the individual graph layers how to track dependencies in each layer type and cull themselves.
 This may get tricky.

 Slicing is doable, we just need someone to go in, grok all of the current slicing optimizations, and make high level graph layers for these computations.
+This would be a great project for a sharp masters student

+#### Send speculative tasks to the workers

+High level Blockwise fusion handles many of the use cases for low-level fusion, but not all.
+For example I/O layers like `dd.read_parquet` or `da.from_zarr` aren't fused at a high level.

+We can resolve this either by making them blockwise layers (this requires expanding the blockwise abstraction, which may be hard) or alternatively we can start sending not-yet-ready tasks to workers before all of their dependencies are finished if we're highly confident that we know where they're going to go.
+This would give us some of the same results of fusion, but would keep all of the task types separate (which would be nice for diagnostics) and might still give us some of the same performance benefits that we get from fusion.

-### Also, unpacking abstract graph layers on the scheduler
+### Unpack abstract graph layers on the scheduler

-The scheduler will also have to know how to unpack these graphs.
+So after we've removed the need for low level optimizations, and we just send the abstract graph layers up to the scheduler directly, we'll need to teach the scheduler how to unpack those graph layers.

 This is a little tricky because the Scheduler can't run user Python code (for security reasons).
-We'll have to register layer types (like blockwise) that the scheduler knows about and trusts ahead of time.
+We'll have to register layer types (like blockwise, rechunk, dataframe shuffle) that the scheduler knows about and trusts ahead of time.
 We'll still always support custom layers, and these will be at the same speed that they've always been, but hopefully there will be far less need for these if we go all-in on high level layers.

-### Maybe we should encode graphs in something other than Python?

-Today we encode graphs as dicts of tuples.
-If we had a more compact representation then we could generate them more efficiently, and communicate them across a wire more efficiently.

-Personally I think that this is less important if we can encode most large graphs in abstract form (like Blockwise).
-Then we can defer this to the scheduler code.

 Rewrite scheduler in low-level language